janlemar/Vday-SwiftUI/README.md

 # Vday-SwiftUI

-[Description to be added later] A valentine's day app using SwiftUI.
+A valentine's day app using SwiftUI, constantly prompting the user to click "Yes".
+Otherwise, the user clicking "No" will continuously run through a loop of displaying an enlarging image until the user clicks "Yes".